-Active Directory (AD) is one of the most crucial resources for most enterprises in managing the IT infrastructure.
+Active Directory (AD) is one of the most crucial resources for most enterprises in managing their IT infrastructure.
 It is one of the most common IT control systems in use.
-It includes information such as hosts, user accounts, names, passwords, phone numbers and so on, and enables authorized users to access this information [1].
-AD makes this information easy to access and use for administrators and users.
+It includes information such as hosts, user accounts, names, passwords, phone numbers, and so on, and enables authorized users to access this information[1].
+Active Directory makes this information easy to access and use for administrators and users.

 What are the different deception approaches to prevent an attack on Active Directory?